microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/02b-Create-a-custom-golden-image.md

 **Task 2 has been completed**

-# Task 3 - Use AVD Custome Image Template to create new Golden Master Image
+# Task 3 - Use AVD Custom Image Template to create new Golden Master Image

 1. Open the [Azure Portal site](https://portal.azure.com/) and search for **Create** to create a new managed identity.